 The 4K Monster Build (When You Want to Melt Asphalt with Frames)

-If you want the best 4K gaming PC build, you do not need “the most expensive parts on Earth.”
-You need the right parts in the right places, with the boring support hardware that stops your system from face-planting under load.
+If you want the best 4K gaming PC build, you do not need the most expensive parts on Earth.
+You need the right parts in the right places, plus the boring support hardware that stops your system from face-planting under load.
 This guide is the high-end, realistic ceiling for 4K gaming performance, the point where FPS still scales with spend.
-Past that line, extra money mostly buys silence, looks, and premium build comfort, not more speed.
+Past that line, extra money mostly buys silence, looks, and build comfort, not more speed.

-What “Best 4K Gaming PC Build” Actually Means
+What A “Best 4K Gaming PC Build” Actually Means

 • Real 4K performance at high settings with stable frame pacing, not just a pretty benchmark screenshot.